new issue on salenow!

 Having lived so long in Queensland before moving to Tasmania, I never thought I’d see thousands of fruit fly-free tomatoes weighing down bushes and crowding refrigerator shelves.
 With easily over 120kg of tomatoes harvested before winter, I’ve had to get experimental about storage.
 I started by using our Fowler’s preserving system to bottle them whole.
 This is fairly energy-efficient as it involves our old wood-fired stovetop which simultaneously heats water and warms the house, but the process is very time consuming.

-My partner Trev took another tack, drying the tomatoes by halving them and laying them out on a gauze sheet in a wooden frame with a pane of glass laid on top to help trap the heat, then placing the lot in the hothouse for extra warmth.
+My partner Trev took another tack for storing harvests, drying the tomatoes by halving them and laying them out on a gauze sheet in a wooden frame with a pane of glass laid on top to help trap the heat, then placing the lot in the hothouse for extra warmth.
 Other inventive drying methods involve placing them on a tray on the back window ledge of the car where their aroma permeates the cabin.
 I’ve also tried stringing together cherry tomato halves in necklaces and suspending them in the stove’s warming drawer.
 It works well, as does putting them in the slow combustion oven and leaving the door partially open till they are semi dry.
 Trev then whips them into airtight jars and covers them with garlic and herb-seasoned olive oil.

 Note also that the last straggling tomato plants can be pulled up with the green fruit left on the vine.
 Hang them in a dry spot and they will eventually ripen, extending your season for fresh tomatoes.
 We have enough tomatoes to make plenty of winter casseroles, pastas, pizzas and soups.
 There are many ways to use simple solar techniques to dry food and many websites dedicated to showing you how.
 Try a web-search with key words ‘build your own solar dryer’.